dotnet/aspire/src/Components/Aspire.Oracle.EntityFrameworkCore/README.md

 ## Configuration

-The .NET Aspire Oracle EntityFrameworkCore Database component provides multiple options to configure the SQL connection based on the requirements and conventions of your project.
+The .NET Aspire Oracle EntityFrameworkCore component provides multiple options to configure the database connection based on the requirements and conventions of your project.

 ### Use a connection string